Code-Institute-Submissions/MS1-infinity-gym/README.md

 2. If you scroll down, the jumbotron background image will stay and the text will scroll over the photo.
 3. If I resize the screen to an iPad or iPhone the jumbotron background image does not work.
 On Stack overflow I’ve read that the jumbotron does not (yet) work on small devices. what I did is resize the jumbotron background.
 You will see the photo will move when you scroll down the page.
 4. Below the photo you will find a short intro about the lessons.
-5. Below the intro is the "Call us" button which can also be found on the home page, this is easy for the user to find the number
+5. Below the intro is the "Call us" button which can also be found on the home page, this is easy for the user to find the number.
+The user can control all actions related to pop-ups

 *Lessons:*
 1. Information is provided on the different lessons available at Infinity Gym.
+2. The photos I used for this website have the correct style and color and have not been stretched or squashed.
-2. Below the information of the lesson there will be button that refers you to the Timetable.
+3. Below the information of the lesson there will be button that refers you to the Timetable.
-3. Hover over the timetable button the color will change.
+4. Hover over the timetable button the color will change.
-4. Click on the button and it will direct you to the “timetable” page.
+5. Click on the button and it will direct you to the “timetable” page.
 The link works and takes you to the timetable page.

 *Footer:*